TechoGit/WolfLoader/README.md

 WolfLoader is only allowed in Freeplay and Workshop maps in order to comply with Psyonix/BakkesMod TOS like how AlphaConsole is doing their custom cars

+Also don't upload these cars to Alphaconsole's own website Alphaconsole's custom car feature is locked behind patreon wall by default. so it would look like Alphaconsole is charging to use Psyonix Assests when they're free

+So i don't want anything bad to happen to Alphaconsole so please don't do that

 The Plugin will come preinstalled with cars from the following platforms (Switch, Box, Station)

 (Switch)